 The UCLA campus is so amazing that after your stay here, you might not be able to wait to send in your application.
 Enjoy their unmatched world-class recreation facilities and scenic campus situated in one of the most vibrant cities in the world and surrounded by iconic neighborhoods like Beverly Hills & Bel Air.

-Our suite-style residence is made 1 to 2 rooms with 2-3 beds in each with your own bathroom, workspace, closet space, air conditioning, and Wi-Fi.
-This premium campus location is close to everything – multiple dining halls, the Sports and Rec Center, pools, classrooms, student union and it is one of the closest residences to Westwood Village.
+Delta Terrace, our suite-style residence, features double or triple rooms connected to another double or triple room with your own bathroom in each suite.
+Each room features your own workspace, closet space, air conditioning, and Wi-Fi.
+This premium campus location is close to everything – multiple dining halls, the Sports and Rec Center, pools, classrooms, and the student union.

 The University of California, Los Angeles, or UCLA, is considered as one of the flagship institutions of the University of California with over 300 undergraduate and graduate degree programs.
 With approximately 31,000 undergraduate and 13,000 graduate students, UCLA is the largest university in the state of California.
 UCLA student-athletes compete as the Bruins.
 The Bruins have won 134 national championships, including 113 NCAA team championships, more than any other university.
 The Bruins have had at least one competitor in every Olympics since 1920 with one exception in 1924.